inayasf01-glitch/Hands-On-Projects/AI/ArchiGuard-AI/README.md

 This project was developed as part of my independent technical portfolio development and exploration of AI-assisted enterprise technology workflows.

-The project combines concepts from software development, artificial intelligence, cybersecurity, enterprise architecture, and workflow automation.
+The project combines concepts from software development, artificial intelligence, cybersecurity, enterprise architecture, technology governance, and workflow automation.

 Video Evidence: